fedex1/Google-Classroom-Apps-Script-Summary-Tool-using-Google-Sheets/README.md

 ```

 ## 💡Inspiration
-* 📚 Our son using google classroom and we want to help organize the home projects.
+* 📚 Our son is using google classroom and we want to help organize the home projects.

 * 🎓 Still, we need to add upcoming assignments and certain class details manually.